What is Aptensio XR and how is it used?

 Dispense in tight container (USP).

-Manufactured by: Patheon Manufacturing Services LLC, Greenville, North Carolina 27834.
-Revised: Jan 2017.
+Marketed by: Rhodes Pharmaceuticals L.P.
+Coventry, RI 02816.
+Manufactured by: Patheon Manufacturing Services LLC Greenville, North Carolina 27834.
+Revised: Jun 2019

 The following are discussed in more detail in other sections of the labeling:

-- Drug Dependence [see BOX WARNING, WARNINGS AND PRECAUTIONS, and Drug Abuse And Dependence]
+- Abuse and Dependence [see BOXED WARNING, WARNINGS AND PRECAUTIONS, and Drug Abuse And Dependence]

 - Hypersensitivity to Methylphenidate [see CONTRAINDICATIONS]

-- Monoamine Oxidase Inhibitors [see CONTRAINDICATIONS and DRUG INTERACTIONS]
+- Hypertensive Crisis with Concomintant Use of Monoamine Oxidase Inhibitors [see CONTRAINDICATIONS and DRUG INTERACTIONS]

-- Serious Cardiovascular Events [see WARNINGS AND PRECAUTIONS]
+- Serious Cardiovascular Reactions [see WARNINGS AND PRECAUTIONS]

 - Blood Pressure and Heart Rate Increases [see WARNINGS AND PRECAUTIONS]